swilliams11/apigee-auth0-external-authorization/README.md

 # TODO
 1. Create a new repo that demonstrates how to save the Auth0 access token in Apigee Edge. - COMPLETE
-2. Create a proxy to demo how to extract the client ID from the JWT and then use the Validate API Key policy to populate all the default analytics.
+2. Create a proxy to demo how to extract the client ID from the JWT and then use the Validate API Key policy to populate all the default analytics - COMPLETE see [apigee-jwt-signed-strategies](https://github.com/swilliams11/apigee-jwt-signed-strategies).